-AKE heed that the persons, whom ye present unto us, be apt and meet, for their learning and godly conversation, to exercise their Ministry duly, to the honour of God, and the edifying of his Church.
+TAKE heed that the persons, whom ye Present unto us, be apt and meek, for their learning and godly conversation to exercise their Ministry duly, to the honour of God, and the edifying of His Church.

-¶ The Priest shall answer:
+¶ The Priest shall answer.

-HAVE inquired concerning them, and also examined them, and think them so to be.
+I HAVE inquired concerning them, and also examined them, and think them so to be.

-¶ Then the Bishop shall say unto the People:
+¶ Then the Bishop shall say unto the People,

-BRETHREN, if there be any of you who knoweth any Impediment, or notable Crime, in any of these persons presented to be ordered Deacons, for the which he ought not to be admitted to that Office, let him come forth in the Name of God, and show what the Crime or Impediment is.
+BRETHREN, if there be any of you who knoweth any Impediment, or notable Crime in any of these persons presented to be ordered Deacons, for the which he ought not to be admitted to that office, let him come forth in the Name of God, and show what the Crime or Impediment is.